maotterson/nuxt-netlify-homepage/content/resume.md

 *B.S.
 Mechanical Engineering, General Business Minor (3.3 GPA)*

-Projects included designing and implementing a real-time home power consumption monitoring device in an apartment using Arduino; additional extensive technical writing, collaborative semester-long capstone assignments with weekly presentations, and utilizing higher-level programming languages (MatLab, LabView) to complete labs and solve problems.
+Projects included designing and implementing a real-time home power consumption monitoring device in an apartment using Arduino/Matlab.

 ### **Lorain County Community College, Elyria, OH**
 #### January 2018 - December 2019

-*Web Programming & Software Development Fundamentals Certificates + Misc (4.0 GPA)*
+*Web Programming Fundamentals Certificate + Miscellaneous Courses (4.0 GPA)*

-Projects included designing a database-driven website with ASP.NET, AJAX and Web Forms to evaluate fantasy football trades and an android geography guessing game with Google Maps APIs
+Projects included designing a monolithic ASP.NET web forms application to evaluate fantasy football trades, and a geography guessing game for Android using Java.

 ## Relevant Work Experience
 ### **Lorain County Community College - Academic Support Center, Elyria, OH**
 *Professional Tutor (January 2019--September 2021)*
-- Assist students on a walk-in basis with software/web development and math courses
+-	Assisted students on a walk-in basis with coursework for Computer Information Systems classes
-- Development of a greenfield automated check-in web-based solution for incoming students, consisting of a REST API written in Node.js with Microsoft Graph API services and custom Microsoft Power Automate webhooks.
+-	Primarily dealt with coursework pertaining to concepts in object-oriented programming, scripting in the client-server environment, and database design (C#, ASP.NET, SQL, JavaScript, PHP).
-- Primarily assist with coursework covering object-oriented concepts, client-server scripting, and database design (C#, Java, ASP.NET, JavaScript, jQuery, PHP, AJAX, SQL).
+-	Other miscellaneous responsibilities, such as helping prepare presentations with staff, creating tutorials for new tutoring equipment, and development of a greenfield automated check-in web prototype for incoming students.